-The Interagency Council extends its gratitude to all parties that provided their feedback and recommendations in the development of the Action Plan.
-This includes, but is not limited to, staff from all Council member departments and agencies, local government representatives, advocates, researchers, and individuals with lived experiences of homelessness.
-A special thank you to the Cal ICH Lived Experience Advisory Board as well as the Cal ICH Advisory Council, whose members were deeply involved throughout the creation of this Plan.
+The Interagency Council extends its gratitude to all parties that provided their feedback in the development of the Action Plan.
+This includes, but is not limited to: staff from all Council member departments and agencies, Tribal community members, local government representatives, advocates, researchers, and individuals with lived experiences of homelessness.
+A special thank you to members of the Cal ICH Lived Experience Advisory Board, Advisory Committee, and Racial Equity Working Group who were deeply involved in the creation of this Plan.

 This Action Plan would not have been possible without the work of Cal ICH consultant Matthew Doherty, who has supported the planning, development, and implementation of this Action Plan as well as all prior plans.
+Additionally, we want to thank Dr. LaMont Green and Lori Pampilo Harris for their work to ensure this plan centers equity in actionable ways.

 We are grateful for the leadership of Dhakshike Wickrema, BCSH Deputy Secretary for Homelessness, and Corrin Buchanan, CalHHS Deputy Secretary for Policy and Strategic Planning, who provided critical guidance and thought partnership that made this Plan as strategic and effective as possible.